MicrosoftDocs/azure-docs/articles/virtual-desktop/azure-files-authorization.md

 ## Get NTFS-level permissions

-To be able to authenticate with AD DS computer accounts against an Azure Files storage account, we must also assign NTFS level permission in addition to the RBAC permission we set up earlier.
+In order to authenticate with AD DS computer accounts against an Azure Files storage account, we must also assign NTFS level permissions in addition to the RBAC permission we set up earlier.

 1. Open the Azure portal and navigate to the storage account that we added to AD DS.